StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 The Helm Controller is an operator that allows the management of Helm Chart releases in a declarative way.
 The resource HelmRelease will define the desired state of a Helm release, and based on actions upon this resource (creation, deletion or mutation) the controller will perform Helm actions.
+In this scenario, before the HelmRelease is created, it will create a resource HelmChart.
+The HelmChart is a FluxCD resource responsible for holding the Helm charts with the specific set of values defined by you.

 To deploy the demo app, I execute the following commands: